This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is ADHD diagnosed?

-There is no lab test for ADHD.
 Healthcare providers use a guide to diagnose ADHD.
 The symptoms must be present for at least 6 months and not be caused by other problems.
 These symptoms must be severe enough to cause problems in 2 or more settings.
 These setting include those at home, work, or school.
 Some symptoms must be present since you were a child.
+ADHD is usually diagnosed during childhood.
+You may have had some behavior or concentration problems that were mild as a child but harder to control as an adult.
+Tell your healthcare provider about any symptoms you had as a child or new or worsening symptoms as an adult.
+These details can help your healthcare provider create a treatment plan to help you.

 How is ADHD treated?